 BioGX and Bosch Healthcare Solutions announce partnership to develop Infectious disease tests for the Vivalytic platform

-BIRMINGHAM, Ala. and STUTTGART, Germany, May 26, 2020 /PRNewswire/ -- BioGX and Bosch Healthcare Solutions have partnered to develop point-of-care infectious disease tests for the Bosch Vivalytic all-in-one platform.
+BIRMINGHAM, Ala. and STUTTGART, Germany, May 26, 2020 /CNW/ -- BioGX and Bosch Healthcare Solutions have partnered to develop point-of-care infectious disease tests for the Bosch Vivalytic all-in-one platform.

 Vivalytic is a universal sample-to-result platform for molecular diagnostics which can be used at the point-of-need.
 The patient sample is placed into the test cartridge, which is then inserted into the Vivalytic analyzer.
 Since the cartridge already contains all the necessary reagents, the test can be conducted with full automation and a faster turnaround time.